Baked French Toast Muffins

 Baked French Toast Muffins - French toast that's baked in muffin cups is so much easier!!
 No stovetop flipping needed!
 Totally irresistible!

-As a bonus, the recipe is accidentally healthy and on the lighter side.
-There’s no oil or butter, I used unsweetened vanilla almond milk which keeps the recipe dairy-free, there’s only 2 tablespoons of sugar in the batter, and I used sugar-free syrup sweetened with aspartame.
+This recipe is on the lighter side.
+I used unsweetened vanilla almond milk which keeps the recipe dairy-free, there’s only 2 tablespoons of sugar in the batter, and I used sugar-free syrup sweetened with aspartame.

 Baked French Toast Muffins - French toast that's baked in muffin cups is so much easier!!
 No stovetop flipping needed!
 Totally irresistible!